-When you are in the dining room, you will be seated 2m from others at your dedicated table and can drink and eat without a face covering., but when you leave this 'safe zone' you would be expected to put on a face covering to move around the building.
+When you are in the dining room, your dedicated table will be distanced from others and you can eat and drink without a mask, but when you leave this 'safe zone' you would will need to put on a mask to move around the building.

 No. We have reorganised our kitchens so that if you come as an individual on a course you will have your own isolated workstation, equipment and ingredients to work with throughout the course.